Become an inbox zero hero . . .

 So far, so good.
 But there were still a couple of issues, like how to handle emails I couldn’t immediately respond to?
 Where to file messages for reference?
 And, the biggie—email never stops, so how do I know when I am done for the day?

-I solved the first issue by creating to-do list tasks for emails I needed to follow up on.
+I solved the first issue by creating scheduled to-do list tasks for emails I needed to follow up on.
 This separated the extra work of chasing information, etc., from my email processing workflow, so it didn’t get slowed down.

 The last trick I implemented was to start writing my emails like text messages.
 Straight to the point, no fluff.